Lissy93/dashy/docs/getting-started.md

 - `./public/conf.yml` - As mentioned, this is your main application config file
 - `./public/item-icons` - If you're using your own icons, you can choose to store them locally for better load time, and this is the directory to put them in.
 You can also use sub-folders here to keep things organized.
 You then reference these assets relative this the direcroties path, for example: to use `./public/item-icons/networking/netdata.png` as an icon for one of your links, you would set `icon: networking/netdata.png`
 - Also within `./public` you'll find standard website assets, including `favicon.ico`, `manifest.json`, `robots.txt`, etc. There's no need to modify these, but you can do so if you wish.

-### Healthchecks

-Healthchecks are configured to periodically check that Dashy is up and running correctly on the specified port.
-By default, the health script is called every 5 minutes, but this can be modified with the `--health-interval` option.
-You can check the current container health with: `docker inspect --format "{{json .State.Health }}" [container-id]`.
-You can also manually request the applications status by running `docker exec -it [container-id] yarn health-check`.
-You can disable healthchecks altogether by adding the `--no-healthcheck` flag to your Docker run command.

 ### Basic Commands